pycascades/welcome-wagon-2019/travel_guide.rst

 Driving
 -------

 The University is accessible from the I-5, at the 45th St exit.
-There is some parking on campus [to be confirmed].
-Prices / availablity TBD.
+Follow `directions to central campus <https://transportation.uw.edu/getting-here/drive?ref=#directions-to-central-campus>`_.
+The conference is in Kane Hall on Red Square.
+There is parking both on campus and on the street near the campus.
+Parking on campus is the best option Saturday.
+Both locations are free on Sunday.

+The closest on campus lot is the `Central Plaza Garage <https://transportation.uw.edu/park/events>`_ underneath Red Square and it the best option.
+It is $10 for Saturday `if arriving before noon <https://transportation.uw.edu/park/visitor>`_ and free on Sunday.
+Other campus lots are $5 on Saturday.
+When entering campus stop at a gatehouse to purchase a pass and get directions to a lot (ask for something near Kane Hall).

+Kane Hall lies on the western edge of the university's campus.
+It is a short walk from University Way, Brooklyn Ave, 12th Ave NE where some street parking is available.
+Hourly rates range from $1 to $2.50 and may be limited in duration.
+On Sunday, street parking is also free.
+There is a pedestrian overpass from Campus Parkway (south of 41st St) to campus that leads right into Red Square.
+Kane Hall will be on the forward left as you enter the square.

 Back to the :ref:`Welcome Wagon <index>`.